 2. In-store services and appointments booked online

-Luxury department store chain Nordstrom has built a reputation for its personal shopping services, but the concept doesn’t end at the store.
+Luxury department store chain Nordstrom has built a reputation for its shopping services, but the concept doesn’t end at the store.

 Understanding the multichannel conundrum means things like implementing appointment scheduling software that tied its digital and physical channels together, some retailers were able to increase appointments by 25% over the first year.
+Retailers need to offer customers a VIP experience with extra services, and seamless ability to book their appointment.

 3. Phygital apps